What is distillation?

 Air-sensitive vacuum distillation

 Short path distillation

-Steam Distillation: It is a method for distilling compounds which are heat-sensitive.
+Steam Distillation is a method of distilling compounds which are heat-sensitive.
 The temperature of the steam is easier to control than the surface of a heating element.
 This allows a high rate of heat transfer without heating at a very high temperature.